Setters

 This category of auto-setters derive the values from the output of gcloud config list

 command.
-Following are the names of supported gcloud
+Following are the names of supported gcloud auto-setters:

 gcloud.core.project